Second Sino-Japanese War: Formation and collapse of the United Front

 Afterwards, the Second United Front completely broke down and Chinese Communists leader Mao Zedong outlined the preliminary plan for the CCP's eventual seizure of power from Chiang Kai-shek.
-Mao himself is quoted outlining the "721" policy, saying "We are fighting 70 percent for self development, 20 percent for compromise, and 10 percent against Japan".
-Mao began his final push for consolidation of CCP power under his authority, and his teachings became the central tenets of the CCP doctrine that came to be formalized as Mao Zedong Thought.
+Mao himself is quoted outlining the "7-2-1" policy, saying "We are fighting 70 percent for self development, 20 percent for compromise, and 10 percent against Japan".
+Mao began his final push for consolidation of CCP power under his authority during the Yan'an Rectification Movement, and his teachings became the central tenets of the CCP doctrine that came to be formalized as Mao Zedong Thought.
 The Communists also began to focus most of their energy on building up their sphere of influence wherever opportunities were presented, mainly through rural mass organizations, administrative, land and tax reform measures favouring poor peasants; while the Nationalists attempted to neutralize the spread of Communist influence by military blockade of areas controlled by CCP and fighting the Japanese at the same time.
+In April 1941, Soviet aid to China halted with the Soviet–Japanese Neutrality Pact.
+The CCP formally stated that the pact was "a great victory for Soviet diplomacy" and "was beneficial to liberation throughout China."